Baltimore Ravens vs. Miami Dolphins NFL Week 10 Odds, Plays and Insights for November 11, 2021

 Home and road insights

-- Miami has covered the spread twice at home, and is 1-3 overall there, this season.
+- Miami has two wins against the spread, and is 1-3 overall, at home this season.

-- This season, in four home games, Miami has gone over the total twice.
+- This season, in four home games, Miami has hit the over twice.

-- Away from home, Baltimore has just one win against the spread and is 2-1 overall.
+- On the road, Baltimore has only one win against the spread and is 2-1 overall.

-- Away from home, the Ravens are winless ATS (0-1) as 7.5-point favorites or more.
+- The Ravens are winless ATS (0-1) on the road as 7.5-point favorites or more.

 - Baltimore has gone over the total once in three away games this year.